palatyle/ATHAM-Viz/README.md

 `batch_pbs_scripts/batch_pbs_create_step.sh` -- Shell script used to create ATHAM simulations for the step function atmospheric profile.
 Also submits to PBS queue.

-`batch_pbs_scripts/batch_small_vent.sh` -- Shell script used to create ATHAM simulations for vent sizes of 15 and 22.5 meters meters.
+`batch_pbs_scripts/batch_small_vent.sh` -- Shell script used to create ATHAM simulations for vent sizes of 15 and 22.5 meters.
 Also submits to PBS queue.

-`batch_pbs_scripts/batch_small_vent_144.sh` -- Shell script used to create ATHAM simulations for vent sizes of 15 and 22.5 meters meters running on 144 cores.
+`batch_pbs_scripts/batch_small_vent_144.sh` -- Shell script used to create ATHAM simulations for vent sizes of 15 and 22.5 meters running on 144 cores.
 Also submits to PBS queue.